AmanGautam1992/TechChallengeApp/ASSESSMENT_AMAN.md

  1. You should have a git repository to store the application code, IAC and pipeline yaml.
  2. You should have an valid Azure Account
  3. You should have an Azure DevOps subscription to deploy the solution.

  ## Azure-pipeline details

  Multistage azure devops yaml pipeline is used to depoly the infrastructure along with the build and deployment of the techchallenge application into AKS.

+ * pipeline yaml is store in `pipeline` folder in the repository.
+ * terraform files are stored in `iac` folder in the repository.

-The pipeline looks like below,
+ The pipeline looks like below.

  ![pipeline](/doc/images/techchallengepipeline.JPG)

+* Terraform files are stored in `iac` folder in repository.
+* Pipeline yamls are stored in `pipeline` folder in repository.

  ### The architecture diagram of deployment looks like below